EyeSeeTea/datadictionary/README.md

 Every time the app starts, it will run this setup process:

 * Check if the user role _DataDictionary admin_ exists, otherwise it will be created.
-By default, this role includes the authority _Admin Data Dictionary_.
+By default, this role includes the authority _M_dhis-web-maintenance-appmanager_.
 Users with that authority are considered admins and can change some settings of the app (see below).
-Likewise, a user having the authority _ALL_ set is also considered an admin.

 * Create the 2 SQL views required by the Dashboard tab.

+## Authorization

+* To use the application, a user must have at least one of the following authorities: _ALL_, _M_dhis-web-maintenance-appmanager_, _See Data Dictionary_.

+* To admin the application, a user must have at least one of the following authorities: _ALL_, _M_dhis-web-maintenance-appmanager_.

 ## Global settings